Partition regularity of generalized Pythagorean pairs: Concentration estimates - Statements and preliminary results

 We will need some notation in order to state the main concentration estimates. \begin{definition} If $P\in \Z[m,n]$ is a homogeneous polynomial we let

 and note that because the polynomial $P$ is homogeneous we have

-\end{definition} We remark that if $P$ is an irreducible binary quadratic form with discriminant $D$, then $\CP_P$ is the set of primes such that $D$ is a quadratic residue $\! \! \mod{p}$.
-Thus, if the square-free parts of the discriminants of two binary quadratic forms $P,Q$ coincide, then $\CP_P=\CP_Q$.
+\end{definition} We remark that if $P$ is an irreducible binary quadratic form with discriminant $D$, then, up to a finite set of primes, $\CP_P$ is the set of primes such that $D$ is a quadratic residue $\! \! \mod{p}$.
+Thus, if the square-free parts of the discriminants of two binary quadratic forms $P,Q$ coincide, then $\CP_P=\CP_Q$ up to a finite set of primes.

 \begin{definition} If $P\in \Z[m,n]$ is a homogeneous polynomial and $r\in \N$ we let

 (Note that $\CP_P=\{p\in \P\colon \omega_P(p)>0 \}$.) \end{definition} \begin{remarks} $\bullet$ We trivially have $\omega_P(r)\in \{0,\ldots, r\}$ for every $r\in \N$ and for all but finitely many $p\in \P$ we have $\omega_P(p)\leq \deg(P)$.
 If we assume that the greatest common divisor of the coefficient of $P$ is $1$, then $\omega_P(p)\leq \deg(P)$ for all $p\in \P$.
 Note, however, that this is not the case for composite $r$, for instance, if $P(m,n)=m^2$ we have $\omega_P(p^2)=p$ for every $p\in \P$.